rapticore/OreNPMGuard/README.md

 # OreNPMGuard - Shai-Hulud Package Scanner
+## Version 1.2.0 - Enhanced Detection & Prevention System

 A security tool to detect compromised npm packages from the Shai-Hulud supply chain attack.
 Scans both package.json and package-lock.json files to detect exact installed versions.
 Available in both Python and Node.js implementations with centralized YAML configuration for easy maintenance.

+**Latest Update:** September 18, 2025 - **200 compromised packages** now tracked with comprehensive prevention suite.

 ## 🚨 About the Shai-Hulud Attack

 **Shai-Hulud** is a self-replicating worm that began compromising npm packages on September 14-15, 2025, representing the first successful self-propagating attack in the npm ecosystem and one of the most severe JavaScript supply-chain attacks observed to date.
-Named after the giant sandworms from Frank Herbert's Dune series, this malware has infected **180+ npm packages** and **500+ package versions**, affecting millions of weekly downloads.
+Named after the giant sandworms from Frank Herbert's Dune series, this malware has infected **200 npm packages** (as tracked in this tool) with multiple versions affected per package.

 ### 🦠 How the Attack Works